xiaolidan00/study-note/code/typehero.md

   shouldError: "because it's a string",

   // @ts-expect-error intentionally invalid because the value is a boolean, not a number
-  shouldAlsoError: true,
+  shouldAlsoError: true
 };

 const inappropriateActionBySituation: InappropriateActionBySituation = {
   funeral: [
     'excessive laughter',
     'bringing up personal achievements',
-    'insisting everyone joins you in loudly singing the 1991 Queen track "The Show Must Go On"', ],
+    'insisting everyone joins you in loudly singing the 1991 Queen track "The Show Must Go On"' ],
   medicalDiagnosis: [
     'jokes about American healthcare',
     'arguing that WebMD says otherwise',
-    'doomscrolling twitter instead of listening',
+    'doomscrolling twitter instead of listening'
   ],
   leetcodeInterview: [
     'praise of CSS',
     'citing XKCD comics by number from memory',
-    'use of emojis in whiteboard exercises followed by pontificating about your deep knowledge of UTF-16', ],
+    'use of emojis in whiteboard exercises followed by pontificating about your deep knowledge of UTF-16' ],
   friendExperiencingHeartbreak: [
-    'victory dance because you hated their S.O.', 'offers to turn on the 1999 cinematic masterpiece, The Mummy, with Brendan Fraser and Rachel Weisz', ],
+    'victory dance because you hated their S.O.', 'offers to turn on the 1999 cinematic masterpiece, The Mummy, with Brendan Fraser and Rachel Weisz' ],

   // @ts-expect-error intentionally invalid because the value is a string, not a string array
-  romanticDate: 'checking your phone incessantly for a new Primeagen video to drop', // cspell:disable-line };
+  romanticDate: 'checking your phone incessantly for a new Primeagen video to drop' // cspell:disable-line };

 const charactersById: CharactersById = {